 Other sectors of economy:

-The secondary sector is often divided into heavy industry and light industry.
+The secondary sector is often divided into heavy industry and light industry (see mechanical engineering).
 Each business, organization or professional group, chamber or guild may also have their own classification.

 The secondary sector forms a substantial part of GDP, it creates values (goods) and it is the engine of economic growth and is crucial for all developed economies, although the trend, in most developed countries, is the predominant tertiary sector.